OSOceanAcoustics/echopype/docs/source/process.rst

   frequency-dependent, and the higher the frequency the more sensitive the calibration is to the environmental parameters.

-- Sound speed, which impacts the conversion from temporal resolution of (of each data sample) to spatial resolution, i.e. the sonar observation range would change.
+- Sound speed, which impacts the conversion from temporal resolution (of each data sample) to spatial resolution, i.e. the sonar observation range changes with sound speed.

 By default, echopype uses the following for calibration:

-- EK60: Environmental parameters saved with the data files

-- EK80: Environmental parameters saved with the data files
+- EK60 and EK80: Environmental parameters saved with the raw data files.

-- AZFP: Salinity and pressure provided by the user, and temperature recorded at the instrument
+- AZFP: Salinity and pressure provided by the user, and temperature recorded at the instrument.

-These parameters can be overwritten when they differ from the actual environmental condition during data collection.
+These parameters can be overwritten when they differ from actual environmental conditions during data collection.
-To update these parameters, simply pass in the environmental parameters as a dictionary while calling ``ep.calibrate.compute_Sv()``:
+To update these parameters, simply pass the environmental parameters as a dictionary while calling ``ep.calibrate.compute_Sv()``:

 .. code-block:: python